May 6th, 2014|

 WHAT THIS MEANS FOR YOU

 Ultimately, while the FDA’s proposed orders could provide potential additional safeguards against putting defective TVMs on the market, it appears upon deeper examination that these proposals might actually create more harm than good.

-Until Congress corrects and amends the current statutory language so that victims’ rights to a trial are not stolen from them, the FDA proposed changes will inadvertently serve to shield future TVM manufacturers of almost all culpability or consequences when one of them negligently or irresponsibly designs, and manages to push through the FDA, another product that injures thousands of new women.
+Until Congress corrects and amends the current statutory language so that victims’ rights to a trial are not stolen from them, the FDA proposed changes will inadvertently serve to shield future TVM manufacturers of almost all consequences when one of them negligently designs and pushes through the FDA another product that injures thousands of women.